barmstrong/bitcoin-android/README.md

 * Creates transactions in the absence of internet (will retry when you reconnect)
 * Email invoices from your phone to request money
 * Wallet file backed up in the cloud (synced to your Google account) in case you lose your phone.
-* A free app, 100% open sourced
+* A free app, 100% open source

 Installation
 -------------

 You can [download and install the app](http://example.com/) from the Android Market.
 Or search for "bitcoin" from your mobile device.

 For best results, install the app while connected to WiFi (it will download some data the first time you launch it).

+Next, get a few coins in your wallet by starting the app and tapping "Request Money".
+From here you can send a request to yourself by email.
+The request will contain your wallet's receive address which you can paste into your desktop client or the [bitcoin faucet](https://freebitcoins.appspot.com/).

 Usage
 -----